AdobeDocs/magento-learn.en/help/frontend/grid-on-the-storefront.md

 # Grid on the storefront {#main-page-heading}

-We are all used to seeing UiComponents grids on the Magento backend, such as the product page grid.
+We are all used to seeing [!UICONTROL UiComponents] grids on the Magento backend, such as the product page grid.
 We can create the same grid on the Magento 2 storefront.
-These videos show you how to create UiComponents grids on the storefront in your Magento 2 store.
+These videos show you how to create [!UICONTROL UiComponents] grids on the storefront in your Magento 2 store.

 We will see a lot of PHP and xml, but the grids are built on JavaScript.
 JavaScript renders parts of the UI interface on the browser side, regardless of the page context.

-As a result, we get a UiComponents grid on the storefront with columns for product name, quantity and price.
+As a result, we get a [!UICONTROL UiComponents] grid on the storefront with columns for product name, quantity and price.
 The price column will be displayed with price formatting.

 * Create a module with install scripts (**FreeJsVideos_FrontendGridUi**)
 * Routes and controllers